-‘Days Of Our Lives’ April 3 Episode Recap: Chad Gets Emotional Over Truth About Andre, Chloe In Real Danger
+‘Days Of Our Lives’ May 3 Episode Recap: Chad Gets Emotional Over Truth About Andre, Chloe In Real Danger

 One character who is currently far away from Salem is Chloe.
 Held at gunpoint and threatened, Chloe has left behind everyone she cares about to sing in an opera for a mystery man.
 She finds herself locked in a room in Mexico City.

-Miguel enters the room, again waving a gun around.
-He tells Chloe that if she doesn’t do as his boss wishes, and if Lucas attempts to rescue her, she will witness Lucas’s head on a platter.
-Miguel then tells Chloe to prepare for his boss to arrive.
-When the door opens, we are unable to see who enters today on Days, however, Chloe seems to recognize them immediately.
+Miguel entered the room, again waving a gun around.
+He told Chloe that if she doesn’t do as his boss wishes, and if Lucas attempts to rescue her, she will witness Lucas’ head on a platter.
+Miguel then told Chloe to prepare for his boss to arrive.
+When the door opened, fans were unable to see who entered, however, Chloe seemed to recognize them immediately.

 Brady is still admitted to the hospital.
-As he lays in bed, he spends his time trying to convince everyone that he hasn’t been drinking.
-Maggie believes him and attempts to talk to Eve, who is waiting outside Brady’s door.
-Lucas believes that Brady was sober as well.
+As he lay in bed, he spent his time trying to convince everyone that he hasn’t been drinking.
+Maggie believed him and attempted to talk to Eve, who was waiting outside Brady’s door.
+Lucas believed that Brady was sober as well.
 He would have noticed him drinking at Doug’s Place, especially if he had consumed enough to give him alcohol poisoning.

 I could work everyday with @Bryan_Dattilo @ericmartsolf @RealNadiaB and giggle.
 Just love them @nbcdays #brave #fun pic.twitter.com/punILzP8T0